Andre Caldwell

-Andre Jerome "Bubba" Caldwell (born April 15, 1985) is an American former professional football wide receiver and kickoff returner who played in the National Football League (NFL).
+Andre Jerome "Bubba" Caldwell (born April 15, 1985) is an American former professional football player who was a wide receiver and kickoff returner in the National Football League (NFL).
 Caldwell played college football for the Florida Gators, where he was a member of a BCS National Championship team.
 A third-round pick in the 2008 NFL draft, he played professionally for the Cincinnati Bengals and Denver Broncos.
 With the Broncos, he won Super Bowl 50 against the Carolina Panthers.

 Early life

 Caldwell was born in Tampa, Florida in 1985.
 He attended Tampa's Jefferson High School, where he played football and ran track.
 In football, he played quarterback and also lined up at receiver and returned punts for the Dragons.
 His senior year, he moved from wide receiver to starting quarterback, and passed and rushed for over 2,220 yards and thirty-eight touchdowns while leading the Dragons to a Florida Class 4A state championship game appearance.
 He was the Tampa Tribunes Hillsborough County Player of the Year, an all-state selection, and was named a Parade magazine, SuperPrep and USA Today high school All-American following his senior season in 2002.
 He played in the 2003 U.S. Army All-American Bowl.

 Considered a five-star recruit by Rivals.com, Caldwell was listed as the No. 1 wide receiver in the nation in 2003.

 Also a standout athlete, Caldwell competed in track as sophomore and junior.
 At the 2002 Florida Class 3A Region 3 meet, he recorded a personal-best time of 10.39 seconds in the 100 meters to win region title.
 He got a PR of 21.71 seconds in the 200 meters.
 As a Florida collegiate, he joined the Gators track & field team following the conclusion of spring football practice.
 He finished 19th in 100m with time of 10.74 in the only meet of the season at the SEC Outdoor Championships.
 This was his first competition on the track in four years.